Rocket League: Esports

 Psyonix had observed the popularity of Rocket League matches on Twitch and other live streaming platforms, and in February 2016, were looking to use the game more in esports.
-In March 2016, Psyonix announced the first Rocket League Championship Series; the finals took place in August 2016 with a $55,000 prize pool.
+In March 2016, Psyonix announced the first Rocket League Championship Series (RLCS); the finals took place in August 2016 with a $55,000 prize pool.
 More than $1 million in revenues from the sale of in-game crates and cosmetic items were used to fund additional competitive events throughout the year, including smaller competitions at major gaming conventions and support for community-run competitive events.

 Soon after release, Rocket League became an officially sponsored esport, joining ESL.
 In September 2015, Major League Gaming (MLG) announced the first season of the Pro Rocket League, which was held in September through early October.
 A $75,000 Rocket League tournament was held outside U.S. Bank Stadium at the Summer X Games in July 2017, with the finals streamed live on ESPN3.
 NRG Esports claimed their first live Rocket League championship by winning the tournament, defeating Gale Force eSports in the final.
 As NBC's first foray into esports, NBC Sports Group, in conjunction with Faceit, ran its own $100,000-prize pool tournament which was broadcast across its eight worldwide regions in July–August 2017.
 Starting in September 2017, Psyonix and Tespa, a collegiate esports organizer, held the first collegiate tournament for teams to win a share of $50,000 in scholarships.
 In December 2017, Turner Sports organized a US$150,000 ELEAGUE Cup event for eight teams was broadcast live on streaming media, with a three-part series of shows detailing some of the teams' path to the Cup and some of the match results, which aired on TBS later in the month.

-2020 has brought a large change to Rocket League Esports, the addition of a new competitive format that has 3 splits that include 3 regional events each with one major LAN at the end of the 3 splits.
-Each team gets points awarded based on how they place in these regional events with the top teams making the world LAN, with the grand prize of $1,000,000.
+The 2020s brought significant changes to Rocket League esports.
+RLCS Season X would bring the addition of a new competitive format which featured 3 separate regional splits, each one having their own international Majors, followed by the season-ending World Championship.
+Teams were awarded points based on how they placed in the regional events which qualified them for the World Championship While the Season X World Championship was cancelled due to the COVID-19 pandemic, this format stayed the same for the 2021–22 and 2022–23 seasons.
+For 2024, this would change to two regional splits, each one having their own international Major at the end, followed by the World Championship.
+This would be kept for the 2025 season, but Last Chance Qualifiers for the World Championship for the 4 best regions, Play-ins for the World Championship and a 1v1 series were added.
+Also in 2024, the FIFAe World Cup, organized by FIFA and previously utilizing the FIFA soccer series, would feature a national team focused Rocket League tournament.
+This was due to EA Sports, who had developed the FIFA games, ending their decades-long ties with soccer's governing body.